TheNotary/mac_windows_linux_loadouts/README.md

 ## Folder Structure

+- C:/Progz                       - All programs that don't come with installers
 - C:/drivers                     - The system's drivers, backed up elsewhere

 - D:/all_files/camera_media      - Content I pull off my phone
 - D:/all_files/My Docs           - All my old notes/ docs
-- D:/all_files/Progz             - All programs that don't come with installers
 - D:/all_files/video_productions - Any screencasts, etc. things I produce
 - D:/all_files/work_data         -

-- D:/virtual_machines
+- D:/virtual_machines            -
 - D:/staging                     - For FLAC rips and DVD/ CD stuff that goes to the cloud
 - D:/Archive                     - Migrate away from putting stuff here... it's on cloud now

+## Windows Configurations (registries included)

+- 01_dont_hide_stuff
+  * Show file extensions
+  * Show hidden files
+- 02_fix_alt_tab_disable_peek
+  * When alt tabbing, the open tasks will be covered up too fast for you to find what you need.
+This solves that.
+- 03_startup_programs

+- Set Atom as default .txt editor?